 The Nike Convertible Diaper Bag works great for us because it doesn’t look like a diaper bag.
 It looks like a gym bag that’s cool for either Mom or Dad to bring around.
 We like the top tote-style opening and the three ways to wear: backpack, shoulder bag or tote bag (with the handles).
 It has features like tons of pockets inside for snacks and bottles, a Nike pacifier holder that snaps onto the exterior and a Nike bottle cooler!

-Nike Discount Code
+Nike Discount and SALE!

 Shop the sale